giantswarm/kube-app-testing/README.md

 * AWS:
   * IAM user with `ec2:AuthorizeSecurityGroupIngress` and `ec2:DescribeSecurityGroups` **in the tenant cluster account**.
   * IAM user's access key & key ID must be added as environment variables to the CircleCI project.
 They should be called `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`.
-  * the AWS CLI is required when testing against AWS.
+  * The AWS CLI is required when testing against AWS.